kknevitt/addressbook/README.md

 8. Add another user type of your own choosing with custom fields and information.

+9. Refactor your code so that each Class lives in its own file, so you end up with four Ruby files.

-9. Go around the room and get everyone to input their contact details so you have a database with everyone's details.
+10. Go around the room and get everyone to input their contact details so you have a database with everyone's details.